Deep Space Nine (DS9) Season 3

-Continuity: In "Q-less" Bashir mentioned that he mixed up a pre-ganglionic fiber and a post-ganglionic nerve in his final exam, which is picked up by Altovar, the Lethean.
+- Continuity: In "Q-Less" Bashir mentioned that he mixed up a pre-ganglionic fiber and a post-ganglionic nerve in his final exam, which is picked up by Altovar, the Lethean.

-When "Crossover", DS9's first take on the Mirror Universe, was being produced, it was apparently done without taking into account a possible follow-up.
+When "Crossover", DS9's first take on the Mirror Universe, was produced, it was apparently done without taking into account a possible follow-up.
 The basic idea, which still worked out well at the time of TOS: "Mirror, Mirror", did not appear serious enough to me to be extended to a story arc.
 Most Mirror characters were just too wacky to be credible, and important ones (Quark and Odo) were prematurely killed off.
-"Through the Looking Glass" tries to make the best of this premise, by toning down the craziness of characters a little and by preserving them for a sequel, which is unmistakably announced at the end of the episode.
+"Through the Looking Glass" tries to make the best of this premise, by toning down the craziness of characters a little and by preserving them for another sequel, which is unmistakably announced at the end of the episode.

 I appreciate that "Through the Looking Glass" comes out as somewhat more serious and hence more credible than "Crossover".
 It doesn't go over the top so often and is still fun to watch.
 On the other hand, the new episode consolidates our impression of the Mirror Universe as a second-rate universe that is dependent on ours.
 It was destabilized in the first place due to our Kirk's interference, a second visit from our universe brought another rebellion, and now that the Mirror Sisko is dead there is no other way but to enlist the one from our universe to take his place.